Welcome to Christ Church New Brighton, Staten Island, New York

 We pray for our young people and all those who have started a new academic year.

 We give thanks to God for the following individuals who are celebrating their Birthdays this week.
-Andrew Schneider (2), Wolde Archer (8).
+Melody Alesi (23), Heather George (23), Griffin Wright (24), Mia Wynter (28).

-In the Anglican Cycle of Prayer, we pray for The Anglican Church in Aotearoa, New Zealand and Polynesia.
+In the Anglican Cycle of Prayer, we pray for The Iglesia Anglicana de la Region Central de America.

 Contact Details